Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Humanities during a time of global change

-Humanities provides career benefits Read article
+Humanities provides career benefits Read the article

 Oxford study: Humanities benefits young people’s future careers and wider society.
 New research shows how studying the humanities benefits young people’s future careers and wider society – despite challenges of COVID-19 and employment changes.